intino/subject-store/README.md

 ```
 ---

-## Generating store views
+## Generating Subject Index Views

-SubjectStore view generation provides a structured and summarized perspective over a subset of subjects of the same type.
+Subject Index View generation provides a structured and summarized perspective over a subset of subjects of the same type.
 You can use views to analyze categorical distributions, frequencies, and filterable column definitions across your dataset.

 ```java
 SubjectIndexView view = store.view()